datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 the route disappear from the route list.
 Start the ``printer`` service again, and you'll see the route reappear.

-Similarly, if the locator dies, the routes will be regenerated when the locator reappears.
+Similarly, if the directory dies, the routes will be regenerated when the directory reappears.

 Message Processing Pipelines
 ============================

-So far, we've shown how you can asynchronously send and receive messages, and how the service locator redirects messages from logical addresses to physical addresses.
+So far, we've shown how you can asynchronously send and receive messages, and how the directory redirects messages from logical addresses to physical addresses.
 We're now going to show how you can build `message processing pipelines` where a message can be sent through multiple services that process and transform the message.